 Kilimanjaro is one of the most stunningly beautiful and is the highest peak in Africa.
 You will be captivated by the impressive area from the very first day of the trail, with life-challenging experiences and stunning views of Africa.

 The trek follows the beautiful Machame Route, with snow-capped summits high above the dusty plains.
 Most tourists try to summit the trek, surrounded by the landscape, to capture the spectacular and heartwarming view.

-Every year, around thirty thousand people climb Kilimanjaro from the hot plains, passing through tropical rainforests, meadows, and deserts onto snow and ice.
+Around thirty thousand people climb Kilimanjaro from the hot plains every year, passing through tropical rainforests, meadows, and deserts onto snow and ice.

 Sitting at the summit will make you realize: It was all worth it!

 Mother Nature offers a piece of cake to those who want a glimpse of the world's highest peak.

 Aside from breathtaking scenery, the trek to base camp is among the most dramatic in the Himalayas, where you can experience unique local culture and connect with the beautiful locals of Nepal.
 The evening is made pleasurable by Nepali food and conversations with fellows.

 This 65-kilometer and 12 to 14-day one-way trail takes the tourists to a mountain ridge and then drops down to a river.
 After this, another mountain ridge welcomes the tourists and takes them to base camp.
 On reaching the summit, you will feel a sense of overwhelming achievement.

 The world's largest peak, Mount Everest, will not be visible to you from Base Camp.
 However, it can be seen from various points on the trail when other massive mountains are not in the way, making the peak invisible.